Dionid/dddl/README.md

 There is no need to take whole `DDD` to your project if you need just a part of it.

 This gives you opportunity to include this libraries in existing project concept by concept (package by package).

+More about `DDD Light` you can find [here](https://new.davidshekunts.com/encyclopedia-domain-driven-design-light-what-is-it-and-why/)